RESEARCH COMMUNICATION (SCI - 493)

 one letter grade from the SCI 493 course for each absence beyond

 Students enrolled in SCI 491 or SCI 492 (pass/fail) will receive a

 if more than two absences occur.
 Extended illness may require a

 The presentation grade will be determined from the median of the

-here to see the form.
-The presentation counts for 50% of the
+evaluations.
+The presentation counts for 50% of the Research

 grade.
 The other 50% of the grade will be determined by the